-In spite of tremendous progress and achievement of the public sector., It is not free from demerits and defects.
+In spite of tremendous progress and achievement in the public sector., It is not free from demerits and defects.
 They are facing various problems and shortcomings.
 They are criticized on the basis of their shortcomings.

-Major Problems of Public Sector
+What are the Problems of Public Sector Enterprises?

 1. Inefficient Management

+Public enterprises always suffer from delayed decision-making.
 Whereas, private enterprises are managed by professionals which makes them more punctual in working.

+Private enterprises are operated for the profit motive, resulting in optimum utilization of available resources.
 Managerial dis-economies are there in public enterprises because of the lack of proper management cadre in the public sector.

 2. Lack of Efficiency